gljk/gljk/_pages/about.md

 He currently serves as a researcher at the Demographic Research Center, part of the Institute of Social Sciences in Belgrade.

 Beyond his academic work, Marko is also a dedicated activist and has been an active member of civil society since his high school years.
 In his non-profit career, he has led a variety of projects in AI, research, and digital transformation.
-These initiatives strengthened the capacity of CSOs by harnessing IT, data science, and philanthropy intelligence
+These initiatives strengthened the capacity of CSOs by harnessing IT, data science, and philanthropy intelligence.